DeSoto Adventurer: 1959

 Restyled for 1959, the DeSoto's look began to take on more traits of the up-market Chrysler.
 The new model year was introduced in October 1958.
 The Adventurer again was limited in its color schemes, and came with the most standard features of any DeSoto automobile (though the radio became an option).
-The car was powered by the wedge head 383 V8, tuned to 350 bhp at 5,000 R.P.M.
-687 units, 590 hardtops and 97 convertibles, were produced for 1959, up from 1958, but not significantly enough to help stem the forty percent drop to DeSoto's divisional sales.
+The car was powered by the wedge head 383 V8, tuned to 350 bhp at 5,000 rpm 687 units, 590 hardtops and 97 convertibles, were produced for 1959, up from 1958, but not significantly enough to help stem the forty percent drop to DeSoto's divisional sales.
 New was the standard swivel out seats.

 1960

 Promotional art advertising the 1960 DeSoto Adventurer four-door sedan, featuring Chrysler's patented swiveling front seats.